LinuxForHealth/nlp-insights/docs/developer/CI.md

 The docker image is built and pushed to the container registry

 ### Commit release updates to Git
-The prior changes to the branch are committed to git.
+The prior changes to the branch are committed to Git.

 > :warning: Making a pull request results in an additional commit from within an action, a developer will have to do a fetch and rebase to see the latest changes for these files.